 In August 2018, the FASB issued ASU 2018-14 - Compensation - Retirement Benefits - Defined Benefit Plans - General (Subtopic 715-20): Disclosure Framework - Changes to the Disclosure Requirements for Defined Benefit Plans.
 These amendments modify the disclosure requirements for employers that sponsor defined benefit pension or other postretirement plans.
-The amendments are effective for fiscal years ending after December 15, 2021.
+The Institute adopted ASY 2018-13 on a retrospective basis as of July 1, 2021.
+The adoption of this accounting guidance did not have a significant impact on the plan disclosures presented in the Institute's financial statements.